jaldhar/The-Girl-Who-Played-With-The-Dragons-Nest/README.md

 These are the direction keys.
 They are used for movement or in compound commands to specifiy the direction in which the action is to occur.

-h, left arrow  - move west one space j, down arrow  - move south one space k, up arrow    - move north one space l, right arrow - move east one space y, home        - move northwest one space u, page up     - move northeast one space b, end         - move southwest one space n, page down   - move southeast one space
+h, left arrow  - move west one space
+j, down arrow  - move south one space
+k, up arrow    - move north one space
+l, right arrow - move east one space
+y, home        - move northwest one space
+u, page up     - move northeast one space
+b, end         - move southwest one space
+n, page down   - move southeast one space

 Moving onto an item takes it.
 Moving onto a monster fights it.

 H,J,K,L,Y,U,B,N - run.
 Continue moving in the same direction as the lower-case equivalent until a wall, etc. is reached.

 m <direction> - move in that direction but don't take what is there.
 Can be used to jump over a trap without damage.
-M <direction> - run in that direction but don't take anything along the way. f <direction> - fight whatever is in that direction.
+M <direction> - run in that direction but don't take anything along the way.
+f <direction> - fight whatever is in that direction.
-F <direction> - don't stop fighting whatever is in that direction until you or it are dead. o <direction> - open the door in that direction.
-Only works if you have a key. c <direction> - close the door in that direction.
+F <direction> - don't stop fighting whatever is in that direction until you or it are dead.
+o <direction> - open the door in that direction.
+Only works if you have a key.
+c <direction> - close the door in that direction.
-O <direction> - bash down the door in that direction. q             - quaff a potion if you have one. w <number>    - wield an item i.e. move it from inventory slot <number> into your hand ready for use.
+O <direction> - bash down the door in that direction.
+q             - quaff a potion if you have one.
+w <number>    - wield an item i.e. move it from inventory slot <number> into your hand ready for use.
-u <number>    - put wielded item <number> back into your inventory. d <number>    - drop wielded or carried item <number>.
+U <number>    - put wielded item <number> back into your inventory.
+d <number>    - drop wielded or carried item <number>.
 ,             - take whatever is in the square you are standing on.
-Handy if you used m previously. v             - display version info.
+Handy if you used m previously.
+v             - display version info.
 !             - temporarily drop to a command shell.  type exit to return to the game.
 Ctrl-R        - refresh the screen if has gotten messed up.
 Q             - quit the program.

 IV.
 Author and Copyright
 ========================

 Jaldhar H. Vyas <jaldhar@braincells.com>
 Copyright (C) 2014, Consolidated Braincells Inc. All rights reserved.
 This program may be distributed in source or compiled form under the terms of the BSD license.